ST10405518/SmartSpender/README.md

 ### 📊 SmartPulse™

-* A **visual graph feature** showing users how well they’re sticking to their minimum and maximum monthly budget goals over time.
+* A **visual  feature** showing users how well they’re sticking to their minimum and maximum monthly budget goals over time.
 * Uses a **pulse-style line chart** with color-coded indicators:

   * 🟢 Under budget
   * 🟡 Near maximum
   * 🔴 Over budget
-* Helps users quickly identify trends in their financial behavior and adjust.

 ---